stackgl/gl-now/README.md

 * `clearColor` a length 4 array representing background clear color.
 (Defaults to element's background-color or else `[0.2, 0.4, 0.8, 1.0]`
 * `clearDepth` value to clear depth buffer to (Defaults to `1.0`)
 * `clearStencil` value to clear stencil buffer to (Defaults to `0`)
+* `extensions` a list of necessary WebGL extensions to support.
+Vendor prefix optional.
+You can access these extensions later using [webglew](https://npmjs.org/package/webglew)

 ## Events